GraphWalker/graphwalker-labs/README.md

 The `FsmFactory` is inspired by the NModel project from Microsoft Research, https://nmodel.codeplex.com/, which later developed into the SpecExplorer. `FsmFactory` does only one thing: It creates a finite state chart from a class using the `@Transition` annotaion.

+The concept is:
+* a class implements `Serializable`.
+* Annotates methods that represents transitions using the `@Transition`.
+A transition is when some state changes.
+Some properties are changing values.
+* In a stateful system, transitions are only allowed under certain circumstances.
+This is done by accompanying guard methods to the transition method.
+They share the same method name, except that the  guard has a the word `On` prefixed to the name.

 Consider following code: (See also book Model-based Software Testing and Analysis with C#, the example with Client and Server. http://www.cambridge.org/se/academic/subjects/computer-science/software-engineering-and-development/model-based-software-testing-and-analysis-c?format=PB)
 ~~~java
         FsmFactory factory = new FsmFactory();